aiven/devportal/docs/tools/cli/service/connector.rst

 ``avn service connector schema``
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Retrieves the configuration information for a Kafka® Connect connector plugin in a given Aiven for Apache Kafka® service.
+Retrieves the configuration information for an Apache Kafka® Connect connector plugin in a given Aiven for Apache Kafka® service.

 .. list-table::
   :header-rows: 1